BRAVE NEW WORLD ?

 And, conceivably, it will be a loving world.
 Until now, selection pressure has ensured we're cursed with a genome that leaves us mostly as callous brutes, albeit brutes with intermittently honourable intentions.
 We are selfish in the popular as well as the technical genetic sense.
 Love and affection are often strained even among friends and relatives.
 The quasi-psychopathic indifference we feel toward most other creatures on the planet is a by-product of selfish DNA.
 Sociobiology allied to evolutionary psychology shows how genetic dispositions to conflict are latent in every relationship that isn't between genetically identical clones.
 Such potential conflicts frequently erupt in overt form.
 The cost is immense suffering and sometimes suicidal anguish.

 This isn't to deny that love is real.
 But its contemporary wellsprings have been poisoned from the outset.
 Only the sort of love that helps selfish DNA to leave more copies of itself - which enable it to "maximise its inclusive fitness" - can presently flourish.
-It is fleeting, inconstant, and shaped by cruelly arbitrary criteria of physical appearance which serve as badges of reproductive potential.
+Love is fleeting, inconstant, and shaped by cruelly arbitrary criteria of physical appearance which serve as badges of reproductive potential.
 If we value it, love should be rescued from the genes that have recruited and perverted the states which mediate its expression in blind pursuit of reproductive success.
 Contra Brave New World, love is not biologically inconsistent with lasting happiness.

 This is because good genes and good drugs allow us, potentially, to love everyone more deeply, more empathetically and more sustainably than has ever been possible before.
 Indeed, there is no fundamental biological reason why the human genome can't be rewritten to allow everyone to be "in" love with everyone else - if we should so choose.
 But simply loving each other will be miraculous enough; and will probably suffice.
 An empty religious piety can be transformed into a biological reality.